reputable-lab/.github/profile/README.md

 ![Reputable Protocol Logo](/assets/reputable_logo.png)

 Embark on a journey with Reputable Lab, where blockchain technology and collective developer talent converge.

-Our mission: to craft an ecosystem where the reputations of Web3 innovators are not just recognized but revered!
+**Our mission**: to craft an ecosystem where the reputations of Web3 innovators are not just recognized but revered!

 ## What is Reputable?